TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

 Note: Turn off skipErrorChecks before reporting a crash.
 Bug reports for crashes with that option on are out of scope.

+Note: Please try to reproduce the issue WITHOUT any plugins enabled before reporting a bug.

 If possible, please create a *minimal* repo reproducing your problem.
 If it is more than a single small file, please submit a pull request to https://github.com/TypeStrong/typedoc-repros